McGill-MMA-EnterpriseAnalytics/Fake-News-Detection/README.md

 ### 1.0 Introduction

-In today’s digital world, **fake news spreads rapidly**, influencing public opinion, financial markets, and even political decisions.
+In today’s digital world, fake news spreads rapidly, influencing public opinion, financial markets, and even political decisions.
 Whether it’s a **sensational headline** or a **misleading article shared on social media**, misinformation has become a serious concern.
 To combat this issue, we explore **machine learning-based fake news detection**.

 #### 1.1 **Dataset Overview**
 For this project, we use the **ISOT Fake News Dataset** from Kaggle, which contains both **real** and **fake** news articles.
 The dataset consists of: